Zee-hash/zee-hash.github.io/_posts/2020-07-14-special-characters.markdown

 > I need some characters when I edit the document.

-In fact, recently I always use the "Characters" that comes with the gonme desktop environment, but sometimes I can’t find the required character for a long time.
+In fact, recently I always use the "Characters" that comes with the gnome desktop environment, but sometimes I can’t find the required character for a long time.
 So I record some character key words that took me a long time to find The name.
 The reason I need this is because some symbols I have seen but I do not know their correct names.

 Skills: